csobent/csobent/README.md

 - 👋 Hi, I’m @csobent or Carter
 - 👀 I’m interested in video gaming (specifically RPGs), reading (mystery, fantasy, dystopian, and more!), listening to podcasts, music (EDM, rap, pop, rock).
-I'm also a strong advocate for mental health and, especially, LGBTQ+ rights, since I am FTM!
+I'm also a strong advocate for mental health and, especially, LGBTQ+ rights!
 Ask me more!
 - 🌱 I’m currently learning data analytics and programs related to the field.
 If you have any tips and tricks, let me know!
 - 💞️ I’m looking to collaborate on projects focused on:
   - 1) Recognizing and improving on discrepancies in healthcare